-The STS employs four vehicle braking modes: routine (acceleration is 1 m/s^2 , the braking path is 3,500 m), urgent (2.5 m/s2, the braking path is 1,400 m), emergency (10 m/s2, 350 m) and extreme (50 m/s2, 70 m).
+The STS employs four vehicle braking modes: routine (acceleration is $1 \text{ m/s}^2$ , the braking path is 3,500 m), urgent (2.5 m/s, the braking path is 1,400 m), emergency (10 m/s, 350 m) and extreme (50 m/s, 70 m).
 The emergency an extreme braking are achieved by actuating all the braking systems, including parachutes provided in each vehicle.
-Once the explosive charge ejects the parachute, safety air cushions are inflated in the passenger salon to exclude lethal traumas under the above loads (the peak overloads will be approximately equal to those experienced by car passengers in collisions with immovable obstacles at a speed 25 km/h.
+Once the explosive charge ejects the parachute, safety air cushions are inflated in the passenger salon to exclude lethal traumas under the above loads ( the peak overloads will be approximately equal to those experienced by car passengers in collisions with immovable obstacles at a speed 25 km/h.